 In my opinion, the literature as a whole consistently shows that if saturated fat or high glycemic carbohydrate influence insulin sensitivity, they do so on a very long timescale, as no effect is detectable in controlled trails of fairly long duration.
 While it is possible that the controlled trials just didn't last long enough to detect an effect, I think it's more likely that both factors are irrelevant.

 Fats were provided by the industrial manufacturer Unilever, and were incorporated into margarines, which I'm sure were just lovely to eat.
 Carbohydrate was also provided, including "bread, pasta, rice, and cereals."
 In other words, all participants were eating industrial food.
-I think these types of investigations often run into problems due to reductionist thinking.
+I think these types of investigations may be limited by reductionist thinking.
 I prefer studies like Dr. Staffan Lindeberg's paleolithic diet trials (9, 10, 11).
 The key difference?
 They focus mostly on diet quality, not calories or specific nutrients.
 And they have shown that quality is king!

 * Excess body fat is almost certainly a major cause.
 When fat mass increases beyond a certain point, particularly abdominal fat, the fat tissue typically becomes inflamed.
 Inflamed fat tissue secretes factors which reduce whole-body insulin sensitivity (12, 13).
 The big question is: what caused the fat gain?